-Investment strategies and products of Parametric, EVM and other Morgan Stanley affiliates are cross-marketed.
-Parametric works closely with its affiliates to jointly market advisory services and strategic investment strategies to institutional investors and high-net-worth individuals, and refers clients to its affiliates when appropriate.
+Investment strategies and products of Parametric and its affiliates are cross marketed.
+Parametric works closely with its affiliates to jointly market advisory services and strategic investment strategies to institutional investors and high-net-worth individuals and refers clients to its affiliates when appropriate.

 These shared marketing efforts and sales referrals result in intercompany transfers and cost-sharing payments between Parametric and its affiliates.

-As described in Item 4 - Advisory Business and within this Item 10, certain employees of Parametric have also been designated as employees of EVM, EVD, and/or CRM.
-The Parametric Chief Compliance Officer and the respective Chief Compliance Officers of EVM, EVD, and CRM (collectively the CCOs) have determined that it is not feasible for these employees to be subject to up to four compliance programs.
-As such, the CCOs have determined on a case-by-case basis which employees will be subject to which affiliated compliance program, or which specific policies and procedures of Parametric or an affiliate will be applicable to the individual employee.
+As described in Item 4 - Advisory Business and within this Item 10, certain employees of Parametric have also been designated as employees and/or officers of its affiliates.
+The Chief Compliance Officers of Parametric and such affiliates have determined that where the different entities have different policies on specific matters, such employees/officer are not expected to be subject to different versions of policies and procedures covering the same subject matter.
+As such, the CCOs have determined on a case-by-case basis which policy and procedure will be applicable to each employee and/or officer.
 Factors such as which office the employee is located in, what access to information such as research recommendations the employee has access to, and what compliance program the employee has historically been subject to, among other considerations, were considered when making determinations.
 The CCOs meet regularly to discuss matters affecting these employees and the CCOs are required to promptly report to other CCOs certain events such as material violations of policies and procedures, violations of a code of ethics, and client complaints.
+The Parametric CCOs have determined that in cases where a Parametric employee and/or officer will be subject to an affiliate's policy or procedure, such policy or procedure is adequately designed.